Updated: Apr 20

 How do you feel about gender relations in your personal working environment?

 According to our research, after your studies at the Dresden University of Music, you attended various master classes exclusively with male composers and conductors.
 Is that correct?
-If not, by which female composer/conductor were you taught?
+If not, by which female composer/conductor was you taught?

 There were only a few female conductors at that time.
 I was guided by role models such as General Music Director Kurt Masur or my teacher, Professor Rudolf Neuhaus.
 Ilse Brehmer, with whom I had piano lessons at the conservatory, and my mother, who was ballet master at the Dresden State Operetta, also influenced me.